NPDESTracker

 The annual report is a view of the year, not a separate document.

-On the Annual Platform, counts on the annual report are computed from the inspection, IDDE, BMP, and enforcement records logged through the year.
+On the Full MS4 Platform, counts on the annual report are computed from the inspection, IDDE, BMP, and enforcement records logged through the year.
 Each question can link directly to the records that support it.
 Smart Draft is an assistive drafting feature that turns linked evidence into a starting-point draft, which a coordinator reads, edits, and saves.
 Smart Draft does not submit, certify, lock, or replace staff review.
 The full posture is on the Smart Draft page and the Smart Draft and AI disclosure.

 NPDESTracker does not submit annual reports to Ecology, EPA, or any state agency on a customer's behalf.
 The submission step stays with the human at the agency, on the agency's submission channel.

-What the Annual Platform adds
+What the Full MS4 Platform adds

 • Annual report evidence workspace with per-question evidence linking